 Applicants are expected to have some knowledge of the athletic training profession.
-This can be acquired in several ways: volunteer work, paid employee, and/or observation under the direction of a BOC certified or a Texas licensed athletic trainer.
-It is recommended that applicants have a minimum of 50 clock hours of observation experience under a BOC certified or a Texas licensed athletic trainer prior to submitting an application for admission.
+This can be acquired in several ways: volunteer work, paid employee, and/or observation under the direction of a BOC certified (A.T.C) or a Texas licensed (L.A.T.) athletic trainer.
+Applicants must have a minimum of 50 clock hours of observation experience under a BOC certified or a Texas licensed athletic trainer prior to submitting an application for admission.